elaxys/android-websocket-client/README.md

 ![app_menu.png](/app_menu.png)

-The test application can be configured through is ***Preferences*** options which presents the following configurations, which are basically the WebClient configuration options.
+The test application can be configured through is ***Preferences*** screen which presents the following configurations, which are basically the WebClient configuration options.

 - ***Server URI*** - String with the server URI to connect to.